 |besarse (to kiss each other)||divorciarse (to divorce each other)||reunirse (to get together)|

 |casarse (to marry each other)||estrellarse (to crash into each other)||turnarse (to take turns)|

 Reflexive pronouns activities and quizzes

 Now you can practice everything that you have learned with the exercises below.
-Remember to contact your tutor with any question you have about Spanish reflexive pronouns.
+Remember to contact your tutor with any questions you have about Spanish reflexive pronouns.
 Don’t you have a Spanish personal tutor yet?